Louis King (basketball): Philadelphia 76ers (2022–2023)

 On December 26, 2022, King signed a two-way contract with the Philadelphia 76ers, splitting time with their NBA G League affiliate, the Delaware Blue Coats, eventually helping Delaware win a title.

 South Bay Lakers (2023–2024)

 On October 18, 2023, King signed with the Los Angeles Lakers, but was waived the next day.
 On October 28, he joined the South Bay Lakers.

 Mexico City Capitanes (2024)

 On March 1, 2024, King was acquired by the Mexico City Capitanes in exchange of a 2025 first-round pick.

 Criollos de Caguas (2024)

 On March 27, 2024, King signed with the Criollos de Caguas of the Baloncesto Superior Nacional.

 Return to Mexico City (2024)

 On October 28, 2024, King signed with the Mexico City Capitanes.
 However, he left the team on December 20 after playing in 14 games.

 Fujian Sturgeons (2024–2025)

 On December 20, 2024, King signed with the Fujian Sturgeons of the Chinese Basketball Association.

-Xinjiang Flying Tigers (2025-present)
+Xinjiang Flying Tigers (2025-2026)

 On November 7, 2025, King signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.

+Criollos de Caguas (2026-present)

+King returned for the start of the 2026 BSN season.
+He joined Travis Trice and Moses Brown as the three imports.
+He was selected as a starter for the 2026 BSN All-Star Game.
+On May 25, 2026, King had his best game of the season, having a near triple-double performance.
+He scored 23 points, 12 rebounds, and 9 assists in a close win against the Mets de Guaynabo 104-101.